Crash Course: Aligning Websites With Your Nonprofit's Brand

 Successful nonprofit branding should not only conjure a specific image in your audience’s minds, but it should also appeal to their emotions.
 This is where nonprofit storytelling comes in.

-If you want to better align your nonprofit website with your brand, storytelling elements are key.
-Frequently sharing your impact, answering donor questions, and remaining transparent about data and facts can all help support your nonprofit’s story and help your organization stand out from other similar ones.
+If you want to better align your nonprofit website with your brand, storytelling elements tie them together in emotionally resonant ways.
+Frequently sharing your impact, answering donor questions, collecting testimonials, and remaining transparent about data and facts can all help support your nonprofit’s story and help your organization stand out in your community.

 Here are some additional tips to keep in mind:

 - Talk to community members that your organization serves to receive some first-hand accounts.
 Anecdotes from your constituents put a human face on your cause, allowing donors to understand the impact their support has on real people.

 - While reading a story can be powerful, adding the right visual elements takes it to another level.
 Incorporate multimedia like photos and videos to help with your storytelling.
 Take photos of people your organization has helped (with their permission!) to help craft an emotional narrative with an identifiable, relatable main character.